nubenetes/awesome-kubernetes/docs/about.md

 > [*"The absolutely difficult thing is reaching volume production without going bankrupt, that is the actual hard thing"*](https://www.youtube.com/watch?v=cdZZpaB2kDM&t=2025s) Elon Musk

+> *"I am a big fan of the scientific method.
+Engineers do not build bridges from a right or left perspective, the engineer builds bridges from an evidence-based perspective and over time bridge construction has improved.
+On the other hand, a politician does things from a right or left perspective, and over time politics has gotten worse.
+When I work with politicians and two of them are in a room together, one always thinks of the other, "will they get in my way?
+Will they damage my reputation?
+Is there a conflict of interest?"
+On the other hand, when two engineers meet, they say, "hello!
+I have a problem, can you help me?"
+Engineers rely on evidence.
+If you want to save the world, think like an engineer."* Mark Stevenson, writer and businessman.

 Let's improve both the private & public IT sector and the opportunities in large, medium and small companies, and give us a star on GitHub if you like this blog!!

 <center>